Continuous Approximation of the Ising Hamiltonian: Exact Ground States and Applications to Fidelity Assessment in Ising Machines: Introduction

-In this paper, we introduce a class of fully connected Ising models.
-We reformulate the Ising Hamiltonian as a continuous function, enabling a novel analytical approach to solving the model and determining its ground state.
+Additionally, many studies of the Ising model rely on random matrix ensembles for benchmarking and theoretical analysis, such as Wishart-planted instances and other random coupling distributions \cite{perera2020chook, hamze2020wishart, hen2019equation}.
+However, real-world complex systems can often exhibit interaction strengths that are systematically determined by inherent properties or an underlying order of their components.
+In this paper, we explore such a scenario by introducing a class of fully connected Ising models where interaction strengths are a deterministic function of the spin indices themselves.
+We reformulate the Ising Hamiltonian as a continuous function, enabling a novel analytical approach to solving the models and determining their ground state.
 To assess the effectiveness of this method, we conduct numerical experiments for validating our analytical solution, involving brute-force calculations, the Simulated Coherent Ising Machine \cite{ercsey2011optimization,yamamoto2017coherent,Chen_cim-optimizer_a_simulator_2022,zeng2024performance}(SimCIM) and the D-Wave quantum computer.
 This class of Ising Hamiltonian could serve as a framework for assessing the fidelity of Ising minimizers.
 The results demonstrate perfect agreement between brute-force calculations and our analytical approach, as well as between SimCIM and our method.
 However, the D-Wave quantum solver exhibits significant deviations for larger problem sizes.

-To enhance the readability of the paper, we first present our Ising model, followed by our method for solving it, and conclude with benchmarks and comparisons.
+To enhance the readability of the paper, we first present our class of Ising models, followed by our method for solving them, and conclude with benchmarks and comparisons.